ProvisionGenie/ProvisionGenie/Docs/CanvasApp.md

 ## Screens

-Navigation and Sidepanel will be shown on every screen.
+Navigation and Sidepanel will be shown on every screen, only the HTMLtext in the SidePanel changes to contextually display details (how to use this screen) and resources (learning contentabout Teams).
 In addition to that, we need the folloing controls:

 ### Welcome Screen

 We built

-* 1 Welcome PopUp that is triggered by AppStart and introduces users on three pages what this app is about
+* 1 Welcome [PopUps](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/CanvasApp.md#popup) that is triggered by AppStart and introduces users on three pages what this app is about
-* 4 different PopUps for the learning content
+* 4 different [PopUps](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/CanvasApp.md#popup) for the learning content
 * 4 respecting Cards that serve as a more beautiful trigger for these PopUps
 * 1 Button to navigate to the **Teams** screen and start the provisioning process
   * Set **OnSelect** of this Button to